HestiMae/silver/README.md

 # silver

-Excel data manipulation Add-In using SheetJS and an Angular taskpane
+Excel data manipulation Add-In using OfficeJS and an Angular taskpane